BassemMohsen/SuspendedNTime/README.md

 # Supported Devices
 It should be compatiable with any Windows PC.
 However, I have only tested on the following hardware:
-- MSI Claw 8 AI+ A2VM with Intel Lunar Lake.
 - Windows Desktop with AMD 7950X3D and Nvidia RTX GPU
+- Handheld PC: MSI Claw 8 AI+ A2VM with Intel Lunar Lake.

 # Bugs & Features
 Found a bug and want it fixed?
 Have an idea for a new feature?